divyanthj/determinant/README.md

 # Determinant of a matrix

-User-friendly angular app to calculate determinant of a square matrix.
+User-friendly angular app to instantly calculate determinant of a square matrix.
 This app contains the following items in stack.

 1. Angular
 2. Pug